Particular/docs.particular.net/nservicebus/gateway/index.md

 snippet:GatewayDefaultRetryPolicyConfiguration

-The default retry policy can be replaced by implementing a `Func<IncomingMessage,TimeSpan>` to calculate the delay for each retry:
+The default retry policy can be replaced by implementing a `Func<IncomingMessage,Exception,int,TimeSpan>` to calculate the delay for each retry:

 snippet:GatewayCustomRetryPolicyConfiguration

 This example custom retry policy will produce the same results as the default retry policy.

 Custom retry policies should eventually give up or a message could get stuck in a loop being retried forever.
-To discontinue retries return `TimeSpan.Zero` from the custom retry policy and the message will be treated as a fault.
-[Faulted messages are routed to the configured error queue](/nservicebus/errors/index.md).
+To discontinue retries return `TimeSpan.MinValue` from the custom retry policy and the message will be treated as a fault.
+[Faulted messages are routed to the configured error queue](/nservicebus/errors/).

-WARNING: The recoverability mechanisms built into the Gateway do not roll back the [receieve transaction](/nservicebus/messaging/transactions.md) or any ambient transaction when sending a message to another site fails.
+WARNING: The recoverability mechanisms built into the Gateway do not roll back the [receieve transaction](/nservicebus/messaging/) or any ambient transaction when sending a message to another site fails.
 Any custom recoverability policy cannot rely on an ambient transaction being rolled back.

 To disable retries in the gateway use the `DisableRetries` setting:

 snippet: GatewayDisableRetriesConfiguration

 When retries are disabled, any messages that fail to be sent to another site will be immediately treated as faulted and routed to the configured error queue.

+## Custom Channel Types

+The Gateway includes an HTTP/HTTPS channel implementation, but it is possible create additional channel types by implementing the `IChannelSender` and `IChannelReceiver` interfaces.

+NServiceBus will pass headers / message data to the configured `IChannelSender` which is responsible for transmitting this information over the desired channel to a receiving Gateway.

+`IChannelReceiver` must accept transmissions from the incoming channel and provide the incoming headers / message data to NServiceBus through a `DataReceivedOnChannelArgs` instance that is passed to a provided `Func<DataReceivedOnChannelArgs, Task>`.

+`IChannelSender` and `IChannelReceiver` implementations are not automatically registered through assembly scanning.
+The custom channel types must be registered using a channel factory `Func` through the `ChannelFactories` setting:

+snippet: GatewayChannelFactoriesConfiguration

 ## Key messages